 But you can’t expect a bunch of strangers to do that on their own.
 You’ll need a reputable moderator who does more than ask the right questions to facilitate a proper exchange of ideas.
 This moderator’s reputation must also showcase masterful intuition in warmly inviting participants to engage—and eventually connect—with everyone else in the room.

 You won’t need to look far and wide for a candidate with all the above qualities.
-The Ortus Club is connected to a global selection of influential, passionate moderators who ensure all participants stay engaged and entertained.
+The Ortus Club is connected to a global selection of influential, passionate moderators who ensure all participants stay engaged and entertained during virtual roundtables.
 We invite you to let us handle the logistics of bringing in an expert moderator who can facilitate your virtual roundtables and urge your guests to participate in the conversation.

-When (and how long) should the virtual roundtable take place?
+When (and how long) should virtual roundtables take place?

 Dates and schedules are easy enough to negotiate and set, but durations are a little trickier, which is why you should always keep them short and simple.

-Making these arrangements also prevents oversharing and a general information overload, which may hamper your participants’ knowledge sharing and knowledge gathering, two extremely dangerous threats to the effectiveness of your virtual roundtable.
+Making these arrangements also prevents oversharing and a general information overload, which may hamper your participants’ knowledge sharing and knowledge gathering, two extremely dangerous threats to the effectiveness of virtual roundtables.

 Why are we tackling these issues?

-We’ll pose an alternate question for you as a guide for this reflection: why will this roundtable matter?
+We’ll pose an alternate question for you as a guide for this reflection: why will your virtual roundtables matter?

 One crucial thought you have to keep in mind is that your roundtable doesn’t end after the farewells and handshakes.
-Gauging the effectiveness of your roundtable entails finding out whether your participants will have left better professionals for themselves and the people for and with whom they work.
+Gauging the effectiveness of your virtual roundtables entails finding out whether your participants will have left better professionals for themselves and the people for and with whom they work.

-Take the time to reflect on these things as you continue preparing for your virtual roundtable.
+Take the time to reflect on these things as you continue preparing for your virtual roundtables.
 As mentioned earlier, the whys matter as much—if not more—than the whats in discussions such as yours.